aircury/canvas-sqs-salesforce/force-app/README.md

 As a Cron Job, the actions are only executed when defined in the Cron Job, and consists on:

 * Provision Canvas Users if today is LMS_Start_Date__c according to the Programme_Participant__c currently in the TL_Programme__c.
 It creates the Canvas Users with the related enrollment status on the related Canvas Course.
 For 'Active', the enrollment will be 'active' in Canvas.
 For 'Inactive, the enrollment will be 'inactive' in Canvas.
 For 'Complete', 'Deferred' or 'Withdrawn' the Canvas User is not created.
-* Add Canvas Events attached to the Canvas User Calendar if today is LMS_Start_Date__c.
+* Add Canvas Calendar Events attached to the Canvas User if today is LMS_Start_Date__c.
 It iterates over all Attendees__c that:
   * are on every FLIP_Event__c defined in the TL_Programme__c that has the Send_to_LMS__c checked
   * the related Contact has Email not null
 * Remove Canvas Users if today is LMS_End_Date__c and if the Canvas User is not enrolled in another Canvas Course related with any other TL_Programme__c.
 If the Canvas User is enrolled, then the enrollment status will be updated as 'conclude' on Canvas.

 The Canvas User data is setted like defined in [Canvas User data sources](#canvas-user-data-sources).

-#### Canvas Event data sources
+#### Canvas Calendar Event data sources

-The Canvas Event attached to the Canvas User Calendar fields are:
+The Canvas Calendar Event attached to the Canvas User fields are:

 * title: from FLIP_Event__c Event_Name__c field.
 * description: from FLIP_Event__c Event_Description_Rich__c field if not empty.